fenke/corebridge/README.md

 ### AICore modules

-For AICore users define a class, always named `Module` with a constructor `__init__` and a method `infer`.
+For AICore users define a class, always named `CustomModule` with a constructor `__init__` and a method `infer`.

-This package defines a baseclass to quickly construct a custom `Module` class that is able to use a wodan processor function inside the AICore
+This package defines a baseclass to quickly construct a `CustomModule` class that is able to use a wodan processor function inside the AICore
 system: